noodleman420/noodleman420/README.md

 ### Hi there 👋

-⚡ Fun fact: I do not know how to code.
+⚡ I do not know how to code.

 <!--
 **saggyballsack69/saggyballsack69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.